Sand Pear Tree

 Also commonly called Chinese pear, nashi pear, and Asian pear, among more than a dozen other names.

 Sand pear is native to China, Laos and Viet Nam, and is cultivated elsewhere in Asia, naturalized in Japan.
-It is listed present in 4 United States: Illinois, Maryland, West Virginia, and Virginia.
+It is present in at least four United States: Illinois, Maryland, West Virginia, and Virginia.

 Sand Pear summer

 Pear has fine-grained wood pink to yellow in tone.
 It is prized for woodwind instruments and its veneer is used for fine furniture.

 Sand Pear Morton Arboretum accession 36-2000-2, photos by Bruce Marlin